What is Growth Marketing?

 One form of experimentation, called A/B testing, refers to sending out two versions of a piece of marketing content.
 Each version is sent to a separate group to see which one elicits a more desirable response.

-The most common example of A/B testing is with email marketing.
+The most common example of A/B testing is email marketing.
 For example, one group receives one email (A), while another group receives a slightly altered version (B).
 Growth marketers can see who opened an email and who clicked through the links.

 Growth marketers analyze how different groups react to two forms of the same marketing material.
 They can then adjust their marketing efforts accordingly.